-The primary goal is to identify snorers who are at high risk of having OSA.
+The primary goal is to identify snorers who are at high risk of having obstructive sleep apnea.
 Many snorers do not have OSA, but most patients with OSA snore (the precise proportion is not known).

 Because several important manifestations of OSA are noticed mainly by others, bed partners or roommates should also be interviewed when possible.

-Review of systems should seek symptoms suggesting OSA, such as the presence of sleep disturbance as indicated by
+Review of systems should seek symptoms suggesting obstructive sleep apnea, such as the presence of sleep disturbance as indicated by

-The Epworth Sleepiness Scale (see Table: Epworth Sleepiness Scale) can be used to quantify daytime sleepiness.
-The STOP-BANG score (see Table: STOP-BANG Risk Score for Obstructive Sleep Apnea ) is a useful tool to predict risk of OSA for patients who snore.
+The Epworth Sleepiness Scale can be used to quantify daytime sleepiness.
+The STOP-BANG score (see table STOP-BANG Risk Score for Obstructive Sleep Apnea STOP-BANG Risk Score for Obstructive Sleep Apnea ) is a useful tool to predict risk of OSA for patients who snore.

 Examination should begin by measuring height and weight, with calculation of body mass index (BMI).

-The rest of the examination is of limited use and focuses on inspecting the nose and mouth for evidence of obstruction.
+The rest of the examination should focus on inspecting the nose and mouth for evidence of obstruction.
 Signs include

-A Mallampati score of 3 or 4 (only the base or none of the uvula is visible during oral inspection—see Figure: Mallampati scoring.) suggests increased risk of OSA.
+A modified Mallampati score of 3 or 4 (only the base or none of the uvula is visible during oral inspection—see figure Mallampati scoring Modified Mallampati scoring ) suggests increased risk of OSA.

 Modified Mallampati scoring is as follows:

-The clinical evaluation is not completely reliable for diagnosis of OSA but can be suggestive.
+The clinical evaluation is not completely reliable for diagnosis of obstructive sleep apnea but can be suggestive.
 Red flag findings clearly correlate with OSA.
 However, all of these findings occur along a continuum, and there is no widespread agreement on cut-off points and relative weighting.
 Nonetheless, the more red flag findings a patient has and the more severe they are, the greater the likelihood of OSA.

-People with no symptoms or signs of sleep disturbance other than snoring do not need to be tested but should be clinically monitored for development of such manifestations.
+People with no symptoms or signs of sleep disturbance other than snoring may not need to be tested but should be clinically monitored for development of such manifestations.